-Despite decent legislative protections for journalists, crimes against journalists have not been properly investigated and prosecuted, said a panelist, a lawyer working with a pro-democracy NGO.
-One panelist, director of a television and radio company, believes that crimes against journalists obtain more attention thanks to growing civic awareness of Ukrainians, but the crimes go unpunished.
-Another panelist feels that society tolerates interference with the work of journalists due to the general decline of trust in journalism.
+Despite decent legislative protections for journalists, crimes against journalists have not been properly investigated and prosecuted, said lhor Rozkladay, a lawyer of the Center for Democracy and Rule of Law (CEDEM).
+Anna Skrypnyk, director of the Sigma Television and Radio company, believes that crimes against journalists obtain more attention thanks to growing civic awareness of Ukrainians, but the crimes go unpunished.
+Sydorenko feels that society tolerates interference with the work of journalists due to the general decline of trust in journalism.

-One panelist, editor-in-chief of an investigative reporting publication, noted that crimes against journalists are increasing because perpetrators are held accountable too rarely.
-In cases of attacks on media, even the accountability of perpetrators can come into question.
-Another panelist added, journalists from an Anticorruption Monitoring NGO had to cease operations in March 2018 after someone set fire to the doors of the apartment where the organization is registered.
+According to Volodymyr Torbich, editor-in-chief of the Rivne Investigative Reporting Agency Chetverta Vlada-whose newsroom was torched in February 2018-crimes against journalists are increasing because perpetrators are held accountable too rarely.
+In his newsroom's case, it is extremely unlikely that the arsonists will be prosecuted.
+Even the accountability of perpetrators is in question; however, they were arrested, and court hearings were scheduled to begin in January 2019.
+Furthermore, Torbich added, journalists from the Anticorruption Monitoring NGO had to cease operations in March 2018 after someone set fire to the doors of the apartment where the organization is registered.

-A national media monitoring organization counted 235 press freedom violations in unoccupied parts of Ukraine in 2018, compared with 281 cases the previous year.
+The IMI counted 235 press freedom violations in unoccupied parts of Ukraine in 2018, compared with 281 cases the previous year.
 Physical aggression in the form of threats (33 cases) and attacks (31 cases) along with preventing journalists from carrying out their professional activities (96 cases) proved the most common violations in 2018, especially in the first half of the year.
-A severe attack on an activist from Kherson, Kateryna Gandzuyk, who died in November 2018 after being splashed with sulfuric acid in July 2018, may have had a chilling effect on regional journalists criticizing the government.
+A severe attack on an activist from Kherson, Kateryna Gandzuyk, who died in November 2018 after being splashed with sulfuric acid in July 2018, may have had a chilling effect on regional journalists criticizing the government, IMI reasoned.

-The same organization also tracked 19 cases of denied access to public information and 15 cyberattacks.
+IMI also tracked 19 cases of denied access to public information and 15 cyberattacks.
 The assailants were primarily average citizens, as well as national and local government and law-enforcement officials.
 The regions with the most violations were Kyiv and its oblast (97 cases), followed by Mykolayv (16), Dnipro and Poltava (12), Odessa (11), and Lviv (10).
-Two cases were registered in occupied Donbas, and 12 in illegally annexed Crimea.
+Two cases were registered in occupied Donbas, and 12 in illegally annexed Crimea.1

-One panelist commented that journalists do not feel safe in the country.
+Dyachuk commented that journalists do not feel safe in the country.
 Despite the criminalization of violence and threats against journalists, their families, and their property arising from their professional activities in 2015, the system breaks down at the pretrial investigation stage.
 Investigators often close criminal cases without even notifying journalists who have been victimized.
 The share of cases that make it to the court is low, as law enforcement officers lack the desire or professionalism to properly prepare cases for court.
 "They have to prove that it was a journalist, performing their professional duties, and the malice of a perpetrator-which is too hard and complicated.
 Often, journalists have to prove that they are true journalists-especially those working for online media, which are not legally regulated.
-Nonetheless, attacks on journalists of famous television channels have not been properly investigated, either," the panelist added.
+Nonetheless, attacks on journalists of famous television channels have not been properly investigated, either," she added.

-The director of a media monitoring organization noted that the Council on Protecting Professional Activities of Journalists and Freedom of Speech has not convened since the beginning of 2018.
+IMI Executive Director Oksana Romanyuk noted that the Council on Protecting Professional Activities of Journalists and Freedom of Speech has not convened since the beginning of 2018.
 Set up by the president in February 2016, it used to meet quarterly.
-The number of investigations has sputtered and stalled to a stop, according to them.
+The number of investigations has sputtered and stalled to a stop, according to Romanyuk.